End-to-end Learning of a Fisher Vector Encoding for Part Features in Fine-grained Recognition

+\textbf{Online-EM estimation}\quad Different variants for an online EM algorithm can be found in the literature~\cite{SequentialEM:2009,OnlineEM:2009,chen2018stochastic,karimi2019global,liang2009onlineEM,neal1998view}.
+The main idea is to approximate the expectations over the entire dataset with exponential moving averages~(EMAs) over batches of the data: $\Theta[t] = \lambda\cdot\Theta[t-1] + (1-\lambda) \cdot \Theta^{\mathrm{new}}$ with $\lambda \in (0, 1)$ and $[t]$ indicating the training step $t$.
+We follow this approach and propose an FVE-Layer with online parameter estimation via EMAs.
+It is worth mentioning that the parameters of the widely used batch-normalization layer~\cite{ioffe2015batch} are also estimated with EMAs.
+However, our FVE-Layer differs from a batch-normalization layer in two ways.
+First, we estimate a mixture of Gaussians and not only the mean and variance of the inputs.
+Second, we encode the input according to Eqs.~\eqref{eq:fisher_score_mean} and \eqref{eq:fisher_score_variance} instead of whitening the inputs.
+Additionally, we perform bias correction via $\hat{\Theta}[t] = \frac{\Theta[t]}{1-\lambda^t}$ since plain EMAs are biased estimators.
+Similar bias correction is also done in the Adam optimizer~\cite{kingma2014adam}.

-Additionally, we have observed that some of these $C$-dimensional local feature vectors ($H{\cdot}W$ vectors for each of the $P$ parts) have low $L^2$-norm, especially if the corresponding receptive field mainly contains background pixels.
-However, since we are only interested in using local features that exceed a certain level of activation, i.e., that carry important information, we include an additional filtering step for the local feature vectors prior to both the estimation of the GMM parameters and the computation of the FVE.
-In fact, we only use local features with an $L^2$-norm greater than the mean $L^2$-norm of all local features obtained from the same image.
-During our experiments, we found that this filtering leads to more stable and balanced estimates for the GMM parameters.
+Finally, we have observed that some of these $D$-dimensional local feature vectors ($H{\cdot}W$ vectors for each of the $T$ parts) have low $L^2$-norm, especially if the corresponding receptive field mainly contains background pixels.
+However, since we are only interested in using local features that exceed a certain activation level, i.e., that carry important information, we include an additional filtering step for the local feature vectors before both the estimation of the GMM parameters and the computation of the FVE.
+We only use local features with an $L^2$-norm greater than the mean $L^2$-norm of all local features obtained from the same image.
+We found that this filtering leads to more stable and balanced estimates for the GMM parameters during our experiments.